RMIT Research Training Program Scholarship - Policy References

 4Source: RMIT Higher degrees by research policy sections 4 to 6

-(31) Any changes between full- and part-time study mode must be applied for in accordance with the eligibility requirements and processes set out in the Program duration process.
+(28) Any changes between full- and part-time study load must be applied for in accordance with the eligibility requirements and processes set out in the Program duration policy process.

-(33) Additional provisions relate to employment while in receipt of a RTP Stipend scholarship or other type of stipend, further details are available in the Research Scholarship Terms and Conditions (PDF 279KB 10p).
+(30) Additional provisions relate to employment while in receipt of a RTP Stipend scholarship or other type of stipend, further details are available in the RMIT Research Scholarship Terms and Conditions (PDF 279KB 10p).

 5Source: RMIT Higher degrees by research policy sections 8.5 to 8.7